AdeboyeML/UK_Accident_Traffic_ETL_Pipeline/README.md

 ![roads][image3]

+## Data Source

 The Datasets are United Kingdom (UK) Accident Datasets from 2005 to 2011 (excluding year 2008) and Traffic Dataset from 2000 to 2015 for only major roads i.e. A-class roads and Motorways, additional datasets were added to give more meaning to some of the columns in the datasets.
 The dataset can be found on **[Kaggle ](https://www.kaggle.com/daveianhickey/2000-16-traffic-flow-england-scotland-wales/data).** Informations and descriptions regarding the columns can be found in the **[metadata](all-traffic-data-metadata.pdf).**

-### Major Higlights
+### Major Highlights

-- The motivation behind this project was to use ***big data frameworks and cloud data warehouse services*** to build or develop an ETL pipeline that can be ran automatically without human involvenment based on scheduled time intervals.
+- This capstone project is required for the completion of my Udacity Data Engineering Nanodegree program, and is intended to showcase what I have learnt and gained from the course.
+Furthermore, the project is motivated by my curiousity to try out how some of the ***big data frameworks and cloud data warehouse services*** can be used to build an ETL pipeline.

 - Based on this moivation, two major goals were said to be achieved from this project: